Each auto accident claim and lawsuit is unique with its own challenges and context.

 An insurance company will determine how much money it will offer you to settle your case after considering at least the following:

-A. Whether or not you can prove that you should win.
+A. Whether you can prove that you should win.

-B. Whether or not you can prove that you have been damaged and/or injured.
+B. Whether you can prove that you have been damaged and/or injured.

-C. Whether or not you can prove the full extent of your losses.
+C. Whether you can prove the full extent of your losses.

-D. Whether or not you and your attorneys are willing and able to submit your proof.
+D. Whether you and your attorneys are willing and able to submit your proof.

 E. If there is not complete agreement concerning how the accident happened or concerning the nature or extent of your injuries, whether the court and/or jury will believe the insurance company’s proof.

-Our firm will evaluate your case and advise you concerning settlement based upon an evaluation of the same matters as those considered by the insurance company.
+Our firm will evaluate your auto accident case and advise you concerning settlement based upon an evaluation of the same matters as those considered by the insurance company.

 1. Do not give a written or oral statement to any person who contacts you.